 History of the Courage Kenny Handiham Program

-The Courage Kenny Handiham Program was "born" in Rochester, Minnesota in 1967; the idea of Ned Carman, W0ZSW.
+The Courage Kenny Handiham Program was "born" in Rochester, Minnesota in 1967, the idea of Ned Carman, W0ZSW.
 Ned worked for a clinic, and, in the course of his work, would visit people with severe physical disabilities.
-As he spoke with his clients, who often had few opportunities to leave their homes, he realized that Amateur Radio would be the perfect hobby for them.
+As he spoke with his clients, who often had few opportunities to leave their homes, he realized that amateur radio would be the perfect hobby for them.
 Here was a hobby that could open a window to the world!
-A person with the most severe disabilities could stand as an equal with fellow hams in the world of Amateur Radio!
+A person with the most severe disabilities could stand as an equal with fellow hams in the world of amateur radio!

 The first Handiham was Edna (Eddy) Thorson, N0YL, who took her General Class license exam in December, 1967.
 Eddy became a silent key in 2013.

 By 1969 it was very evident that the expansion of Handiham services could not continue without some rather substantial financial support.
 This support came from the non-profit Minnesota Society for Crippled Children and Adults (whose name would later change to "Courage Center").
-The Society granted full affiliate status to the fledgling System and helped with money and equipment.
+The Society granted full affiliate status to the fledgling Program and helped with money and equipment.

 The Courage Kenny Handiham Program, now a fully-integrated service of Courage Kenny Rehabilitation Institute, is able to call on the resources of its parent organization, from accounting and counseling to rehabilitation medicine and physical therapy, in order to better serve its students and members.

-Radio Camp sessions and other handiham services serve members from everywhere in the United States and around the world.
+Radio Camp sessions and other Handiham services serve members from everywhere in the United States and around the world.
 Members learn radio, electronic theory, and computing, but they also learn that they can accomplish what they set out to do!

-Ned Carman has passed away, but the Courage Kenny Handiham Program's headquarters station bears his callsign, W0ZSW, and an organization of volunteers and paid staff carries on his good work of sharing Amateur Radio with people who have physical disabilities.
+Ned Carman has passed away, but the Courage Kenny Handiham Program's headquarters station bears his callsign, W0ZSW, and an organization of volunteers and paid staff carries on his good work of sharing amateur radio with people who have physical disabilities.